coffee2code/if-file-exists/readme.txt

 == Description ==

-This plugin provides the function `c2c_if_file_exists()` (and a couple others) that check if a file exists and either returns true/false or displays a string containing information about the file.
+This plugin provides the functions `c2c_if_file_exists()`, `c2c_if_theme_file_exists()`, `c2c_if_plugin_file_exists()` that check if a file exists and either return true/false or display a string containing information about the file.

-If a format string is not passed to it, the functions return a simple boolean (true or false) indicating if the specified file exists.
+* If a format string is not passed to it, the functions return a simple boolean (true or false) indicating if the specified file exists.

-Otherwise, the format string provided to it will be used to construct a response string, which can be customized to display information about the file (such as file_name, file_url, or file_path).
+* Otherwise, the format string provided to it will be used to construct a response string, which can be customized to display information about the file (such as file_name, file_url, or file_path).
 If the `$echo` argument is true, that string is displayed on the page.
 Regardless of the value of `$echo`, the response string is returned by the function.

 By default, 'c2c_if_file_exists()' assumes you are looking for the file relative to the default WordPress upload directory.
 If you wish to search another directory, specify it as the $dir argument. 'c2c_if_theme_file_exists()' assumes you are looking for a file relative to the currently active theme's home directory. 'c2c_if_plugin_file_exists()' assumes you are looking for a file relative to the directory that contains WordPress plugins.